kieran170/Nc-News-App/nc-news-app/README.md

-To start app locally
+To start app locally<br>
-first you will need to clone the repo from https://github.com/kieran170/Nc-News-App it will require node v14.15.0 open terminal and run 'cd nc-news-app/' then run 'npm i' in the terminal, once everything is installed run 'npm start' in the terminal, app should open in browser and you can navigate around the app,
+first you will need to clone the repo from https://github.com/kieran170/Nc-News-App <br>
+it will require node v14.15.0<br>
+open terminal and run 'cd nc-news-app/'<br>
+then run 'npm i' in the terminal,<br>
+once everything is installed run 'npm start' in the terminal,<br>
+app should open in browser and you can navigate around the app,<br>

 The app allows you to see a list of all the articles on the home page, you can filter all the articles by votes, comments and